-Canon has recently launched two cameras.
+The Canon EOS 800D (also sold as the identical EOS Rebel T7i) is one of a pair of DSLRS launched in early 2017.
 As well as the EOS 800D there’s also the more enthusiast-orientated EOS 77D.
 Both use Canon’s latest 24MP APS-C Dual Pixel CMOS AF sensor, and offer the same continuous shooting rate and ISO range.
 But where the EOS 77D offers more hands-on control for serious enthusiasts, the 800D cuts back on the complication to appeal more to novices.

-At first glance, the EOS 800D might not look that different to Canon’s existing EOS 750D: both cameras have 24-megapixel APS-C sensors and the same general look and feel.
+At first glance, the EOS 800D might not look that different to Canon’s EOS 750D, which was released in 2015.
+Both cameras have 24-megapixel APS-C sensors and the same general look and feel.
 There are, however, some major changes.

 First, there’s the sensor.
 This is the 24MP Dual Pixel CMOS AF sensor used in the Canon EOS 80D, not the lower-spec Hybrid CMOS AF III sensor in the 750D.
 This should deliver improved autofocus for Live View stills photography and movies – Canon claims a response time of just 0.03 sec, and further says that this is currently the fastest-focusing APS-C interchangeable lens camera using sensor-plane autofocus.
 Real-world autofocus response will also depend, however, on the conditions and the lens being used.